 I'm not sorry for not mourning Charlie Kirk stuff.

-It is insane to I want to dedicate this next one.
+I want to dedicate this next one to an absolute blue.

 I know people watching this do not endorse violence.

-And again, I was a little hesitant on doing that segment because there's believe me, there's way more, and there are plenty that are way worse than that.
+And again, I was a little hesitant on doing that segment because there's, believe me, there's way more and there are plenty that are way worse than that.

-But these are random people, you know, they all have that same affect and they all kind of look the same, and you could sort of see how it's connected to the gender thing and all of that stuff.
+And you can sort of see how it's connected to the gender thing and all of that stuff.

-Um, but try to imagine.
+But try to imagine.

 I mean, to prove the asymmetry here, I don't even know who the equivalent of Charlie on the left was.

-Like that they don't have great communication.
+Like they don't have great communication.

 There's no, I mean, I don't know anyone.